chris-king1/resume/docs/work-history.md

 into daily practices and promote user-centered design for technical content.
 * Create and maintain terminology guidelines, standards, best practices, and planning information for development, QA, and technical writers.
 * Mentor other writers on authoring tools, technical content, and products.
-* Lead effort to migrate the entire information library to new deployment frameworks.
+* Lead efforts to migrate the entire information library to new deployment frameworks.
 * Lead effort to incorporate Agile and CD methodologies into the technical writing process; implemented agile task planning, content toggling, and single-stream source control.

 ---